Edo78/11ty-template/README.md

 > My Eleventy template for Netlify

-This template is a clean start for an Eleventy website to be deployed to Netlify.
+This template is a _slightly opinionated_ clean start for an Eleventy website/blog to be deployed to Netlify.

 ## WARNING

 This template is still in a very early beta stage.
 Breaking changes will not be reported with a new major version till the first release.

+## Features

 It has just a few feature like:
 * a `robots.txt` file and a `<meta name="robots">` dynamically adjusted
+* a collection is automatically created for each folder in 'src'
 * a `<meta name="generator">` popolated with the actual Eleventy version used on the project
 * a dynamic `sitemap.xml`